stigkj/chef-apt-cyg/README.md

 3. Install RubyGems
 4. Install chef with related tools

+### Automated install

-Instead of doing all this manually, most of these are automated.
+Instead of doing this manually, most of these are automated.
 Just follow these steps:

 1. Create a new directory or use an existing as long as it is empty<br>
   **NB!** must not be the same directory as Cygwin is installed into